MarcoIeni/release-plz/website/docs/config.md

 publish_allow_dirty = true # add `--allow-dirty` to `cargo publish`
 semver_check = false # disable API breaking changes checks
 publish_timeout = "10m" # set a timeout for `cargo publish`
+release_commits = "^feat:" # prepare release only if at least one commit matches a regex

 [[package]] # the double square brackets define a TOML table array name = "package_a"